Belostoma flumineum

 Belostoma flumineum is a North American species of giant water bug (family Belostomatidae).
 They are a common predator in ponds and wetlands.
 They are relatively large, reaching 2–2.5 cm in length.
 As with other species of the Belostomatidae family, the fathers take care of the offspring.
 Exclusive paternal care has been the focus of many studies done on this species.
 Other studies have been done on food webs and predation pressure using this species because they are an apex predator (among invertebrates) in their preferred habitats.

 Morphology

 Ovoid-elongate in body shape that is dorsoventrally flattened and brown in coloration.
 They can range 2–2.5 cm in length.
 B.flumineum are insects so naturally have six legs although the front two are strong raptorial legs for catching and holding prey in a vice grip.
 The other four legs are slightly flattened and used for swimming.
 The mouth parts consist of a stout syringe-like rostrum or beak and long piercing stylets that were once mandibles and maxillae.
-They also have retractable strap-like appendages that allow for snorkeling while under water which are located on the posterier end of the abdomen.
+They also have retractable strap-like appendages that allow for snorkeling while under water which are located on the posterior end of the abdomen.
 They have large eyes, but lack oceli, which are small light-detecting sensory organs.